|Nutritional Guidelines (per serving)|

 - 1-3/4 cups hot water

-Spray 4 quart crockpot with nonstick cooking spray containing flour and set aside.
+Spray 4-quart crockpot with a nonstick cooking spray containing flour and set aside.

 In a medium bowl, stir 3/4 cup brown sugar and 2 tablespoons cocoa together.
 Add hot water and mix well until blended.